mikeizbicki/cmc-csci143/week_15/README.md

 1. Currently most popular technique

-1. Most computationally efficient
+1. Computationally efficient

-1. "Easiest" to use
+1. "Easy" to use compared to other techniques

     <img src=yoda.jpeg width=400px />